Make discrete requests between ROS 1 nodes for one-off tasks

 We hope you enjoyed this tutorial and now have a better understand of how you can use ROS 1 services in your own robotics project.
 Continue learning with our ROS tutorials and other articles on our blog.

-As always, feel free to check our docs or reach out to us directly in our Slack community to learn how our tools can help you accelerate your ROS development!
+As always, feel free to check our docs or reach out to us directly in our Discord community to learn how our tools can help you accelerate your ROS development!